arxpoetica/lilypond-interface/README.md

-# LilyPond Interface
+# LilyPond Interace

-An interactive approach to composing with LilyPond.
+Composing with LilyPond via the web.